Master of Science in Nursing

 Elms College School of Nursing prides itself on providing to our community high quality graduate nursing education meeting contemporary nursing standards for the advanced preparation of nurses.
-We are pleased to announce innovative changes to our MSN curriculum designed to prepare nurse educators and managers for the future.
-Consistent with recommendations in the 2010 Institute of Medicine (IOM) report on the Future of Nursing, and the revised American Association of Colleges of Nursing (AACN) Essentials of Master's Education in Nursing, Elms Nursing will continue to provide cutting edge graduate education through a revised, contemporary curriculum launched Fall 2012 with newly enrolled graduate students.
+We are pleased to announce innovative changes to our MSN curriculum designed to a four (4) semester/ eleven (11) week semester hybrid model.
+Consistent with recommendations in the 2010 Institute of Medicine (IOM) report on the Future of Nursing, and the revised American Association of Colleges of Nursing (AACN) Essentials of Master's Education in Nursing, Elms Nursing will continue to provide cutting edge graduate education.